sandufurdui/dining/README.md

 # Dining
-To get started, run the dining.py from https://github.com/sandufurdui/dining (if you have installed locally python, run python dining.py) then run kitchen from https://github.com/sandufurdui/dining (python kitchen.py)
+To get started, run the dining.py from https://github.com/sandufurdui/dining (if you have installed locally python, run python dining.py) then run kitchen from https://github.com/sandufurdui/kitchen (python kitchen.py)

 Update
 Improved data exchange between kitchen and dining, now each can send dictionaries(aka json) Implemented threading.

+Update.v.1.2
+-added order generator
+-now each table, regardless of its status is generating order and sending directly to kitchen

 #Output
 PS D:\Users\sandu\Desktop\Python\PR\dining> py .\dining.py